 What exactly is lactose intolerance?

 Lactose is a sugar found in milk and other dairy products.
 Typically, this sugar is broken down by an enzyme called lactase, which is produced by cells in the lining of the small intestine.
-Lactose intolerance is often mistaken for a food allergy, but it’s an impaired ability to digest that particular sugar.
+Lactose intolerance is often mistaken for a food allergy, but it’s an impaired ability to digest lactose.

 The most common type of lactose intolerance in adults is lactase nonpersistence, caused when less lactase is produced after infancy.
-Symptoms include bloating, flatulence, and abdominal pain, and often arise after a lactose intolerant person consumes one or more servings of dairy products.
+Symptoms of lactose intolerance include bloating, flatulence, and abdominal pain, and often arise after a lactose intolerant person consumes one or more servings of dairy products.

 Dr. Culver explained that by far the highest concentration of lactose per serving is present in milk and ice cream.
 “Cheeses generally contain much lower quantities of lactose,” said Dr. Culver.
 “Live culture yogurt is an alternative source of calories and calcium and may be well tolerated by many lactose-intolerant patients."